awslabs/amazon-quicksight-embedding-sdk/README.md

 This can be used to enable executive summaries as the instant generation of insights from dashboards.

 This option is available for both embedded console and embedded dashboard.
-To use, calling `generateEmbedUrlForRegisteredUser` or `generateEmbedUrlForRegisteredUserWithIdentity` with `ExecutiveSummary` feature enabled in the `FeatureConfigurations` property.
+To use, calling `generateEmbedUrlForRegisteredUser` or `generateEmbedUrlForRegisteredUserWithIdentity`.
+For Console Embedding, make sure you enable all the features in the same request, as granular control is not supported currently.

 ```
 ...